 …lives semi-nomadic.
 They have no cows, but camels, sheep and goats.
 During the five years of extreme drought under the Taliban regime, they lost 75% of their animals.
 Many clans are thereby completely impoverished.

 According to the principle of the cow project they receive a loan for five ewes per family.
 Three families receive one breeding ram each.
 Here a “sheep committee” ensures that the loans are repaid on time and passed on.
 It works!
-So far about 1,000 families have received sheep.
+By 2022, about 1,600 families have received sheep.
 Those who received the first loans can now live off their flock of sheep.

-A long-term report on the Kuchi project can be downloaded here:
+A long-term interim report from 2014 on the Kuchi project is available here:

 Interim Report Kuchi Sheep Project.pdf (650 KB)